SURBHI0402/WallStreetWatchers-Stock-Resreach-Post-Classifier-/README.md

-# # WallStreetBets: Unleashing AI Magic on r/WallStreetBets 🚀📊
+# # WallStreetWatchers: Unleashing AI Magic on r/WallStreetBets 🚀📊

 Welcome to WallStreetWisdom, where we've harnessed the power of AI and ML to transform the chaos of r/WallStreetBets into valuable stock insights.
 With WallStreetWisdom, you'll discover a world of filtered and classified stock research, seamlessly combined with financial data, and presented in an easily digestible format.

-## What is WallStreetWisdom? 🤖
+## What is WallStreetWatchers? 🤖

 At its core, WallStreetWisdom is an AI and ML project that tames the wild west of r/WallStreetBets.
 Here's what it does: